 Volunteer and Assistant Editor of The Scribe

 Debbie Baseman and her husband Hal have been members of Temple Beth Am since 1994.
-They have two grown, married sons, two wonderful daughters-in-law, and two super-cute grandchildren who go to The One School at TBA.
-Debbie has been volunteering at TBA for the last 22 years.
-She was on the Board of Directors for 9 years where she chaired the Adult Education Committee, the Ritual Committee, and was the Board Secretary.
+They have two sons, one wonderful daughter-in-law, and two super-cute grandchildren, one a graduate of The One School and one currently attending The One School at TBA.
+Debbie has been volunteering at TBA for the last 25 years.
+She was on the Board of Directors for 9 years where she chaired the Adult Education Committee, the Ritual Committee, and was the Board Secretary, and is again on the board as the Sisterhood representative.
 In addition, she taught Hebrew for many years in the Religious School and she has also taught many Adult Beginning Hebrew Classes.
 You can find her almost every day at the Temple working in the office.
 She says, "I couldn’t think of a better way to spend my time!"

 Alex De Leon

 Alfredo has been with Temple Beth Am since 1995.
 He's watched this place grow from trailers to the beautiful building we have today.
-He's also seen The One School grow tremendously, and now his granddaughter Dalanya (5 years old) recently graduated from The One School.
+He's also seen The One School grow tremendously, and now his granddaughter Dalanya graduated from The One School.

 Vicente and Maria De Leon